 5. Regularly Updated Content Will Set You Apart

 Developing a blogging content strategy will help bring in business and build your online influence.
 Follow thought leaders in your industry and search for inspiration on blog topics to cover within your posts.

 Could you offer an intelligent response to an article, in writing?
 Can you uncover a different angle on the same subject matter?

-You can batch-write a list of blog posts and schedule them to publish instalments.
-Or, you can keep track of the goings on in your industry and create content that could fit into the news cycle.
-The secret to getting blogging right is writing regularly, sharing across networks and building backlinks from other trusted sites.
+You can batch-write a list of blog posts and schedule them to publish installments.
+Or, you can keep track of what’s going on in your industry and create content that could fit into the news cycle.
+The secret to getting blogging right is writing regularly, sharing across networks, and building backlinks from other trusted sites.

 Find fellow bloggers and publications in your area and contribute guest blog posts in the hopes that you can attract a larger online following.
 Building a guest blogging relationship takes time and patience.
 Start by following the publication and getting a feel for their style, before sending off your article pitch.